 Food Matters Live is an annual event, based at the ExCeL London, which brings together the food and drink industry across retailers, foodservice providers, government, education and those working in nutrition.
 Needless to say, it’s a huge event which allows for a massive variety of those in the industry, across the globe, to collaborate, learn and inform.
 With five of the IFIS team attending across Tuesday and Wednesday, we got stuck into as many of the seminars and exhibitions as possible, to hear about the latest news and innovations in food.
 Here, we detail just a few of our highlights from the event.

-our key notes from conferences and seminars
+our key notes from seminars

 Nutrition for healthy ageing: The role of nutrition